keptn/lifecycle-toolkit/docs/docs/use-cases/day-2-operations.md

-To illustrate the update of a [workload](https://kubernetes.io/docs/concepts/workloads/), let's assume the following example, including a [workload](https://kubernetes.io/docs/concepts/workloads/) called `podtato-head-frontend` that includes a pre-task and a pre-evaluation.
+To illustrate the update of a [workload](https://kubernetes.io/docs/concepts/workloads/), let's assume the following example, including a [workload](https://kubernetes.io/docs/concepts/workloads/) called `podtato-head-frontend` that includes a pre-deployment task.

 ```yaml
 {% include "./assets/deployment-initial.yaml" %}